“Get Your Earth On!” and take actions to mitigate the impacts of climate change.

 3 Peas in a Pod.
 People, Plants, Practices, Perfectly in Harmony with Nature.

 Great tips on edible native plants for your yard or wildlife habitat.

 April 14, Saturday

 10:00 – 11:30 AM Native plants in a changing climate.
 Natural Yard Care, Incorporating Drought Tolerant Plants in Your Garden and Landscaping

 Native plants are beautiful, foster wildlife, attract local pollinators, and are easy to maintain because they are adapted to our climate.
 However, as our summers grow longer, our days warmer, and as winter showers become more intense, our native plants need some extra TLC.
 Join us as we discuss how to select hardy native plants for your yard, as well as gardening practices to help our natives thrive.

 April 16- 22 – April Wildlife Week in Burien – Events and Activities around Burien

 2:00 PM – 4:00 PM – Join the City of Burien in Planting a the Annual, Celebratory Earth Day Tree in Mathison Park.
 Afterward, volunteers invited to help plant smaller trees and take a Wildlife Walk on the 2 trails in Mathison Park.

 10:00 AM – 4:00 PM – “Tree Give-a-Way” event at the Thursday Burien Farmer’s Market.
 Look for our booth at the Market.
 Native trees attract birds and pollinators and help prevent storm water run-off.

-We’ll host host restoration and tree planting events in Burien during Spring and Fall as weather allows.
+We’ll host host weed removal and restoration tree planting events in Burien during Spring and Fall as weather allows.